tilmanginzel/alfred-bluetooth-workflow/README.md

 ## Attribution

-* [trietsch/alfred-bluetooth-connector](https://github.com/trietsch/alfred-bluetooth-connector) by Robin Trietsch was used as an inspiration for this workflow implementation
+* [trietsch/alfred-bluetooth-connector](https://github.com/trietsch/alfred-bluetooth-connector) by Robin Trietsch was used as an inspiration for this workflow implementation.
 * [toy/blueutil](https://github.com/toy/blueutil) is used to easily connect/disconnect a Bluetooth device by its MAC address and toggle Bluetooth on/off.
 It was originally developed by Frederik Seiffert and is now being continued by Ivan Kuchin.
+* [julienXX/terminal-notifier](https://github.com/julienXX/terminal-notifier) is used to show a notification of the result for each command.

 ## License